 4. Too few or too many products

 Stocking too few products is one of the worst mistakes you can make.
 Large, empty spaces or obvious gaps look uninviting -and could even make your customers feel like you’re struggling or have nothing to offer.
 However, too many products can leave customers feeling lost or overwhelmed.
 To avoid this, try to establish a plan which determines what goes where and in what quantity.
-Make sure there’s enough free space in your store for customers to easily move around and to display each product clearly and individually.
+Make sure there’s enough free space in your store for customers to easily move around and display each product clearly and individually.

 The key message?
 Choice is good, clutter is not!